khoin/Pascal-Draw/README.md

 Open a project file using `Shift + I` (Input).
 Saving the current project using `Shift + O` (Output).

+### Exporting
+Pascal Draw supports HTML exporting.
+Why?
+Because I can't really figure out how to encode properly in TXT files.
+To export, use `Shift + E` (Export).
+Please be reminded that exporting does NOT mean saving the project.

 ## Structure
 ### PascalDraw (.pdr)
 Data is separated by spaces and new-line-characters.
 The first chunk is the number of pixels in the project, followed by a new line `\n`.